On solving quantum many-body problems by experiment

+Experimentally measuring the $6^{\mathrm{th}}$-, $8^{\mathrm{th}}$- and $10^{\mathrm{th}}$-order (or higher) \emph{connected} correlation functions, i.e.\ investigating their factorisation into all lower-order correlation functions, is a much more challenging task.
+Factorisation for very weak and very strong phase locking follows from the observed validity of the Wick decomposition for these cases.
+In the intermediate regime, the relative size of the connected part is statistically significant and there is qualitative agreement between experiment and thermal equilibrium theory (see Figs.~\ref{fig:edfig6pm}--\ref{fig:edfig10pslices}).
+These non-vanishing connected parts are a clear indication that in our system three-, four- and five-particle interactions are important.
+This highlights how our method could provide a new access to effective few-body microscopic aspects of many-body dynamics.

+We want to emphasize that, to arrive at the sine-Gordon model from the original Hamiltonian describing two tunnel-coupled 1D superfluids, one has to go through a series of approximations that lead to the decoupling of the symmetric and anti-symmetric modes of the system (see the SI).
+These approximations include only terms second-order in $\delta \rho$ and $\partial_z \varphi$, and neglect mixed density-phase terms.
+Showing that the measured correlation functions up to $10^\mathrm{th}$ order (containing terms up to $\varphi^{10}$) are faithfully reproduced by $H_{SG}$ demonstrates that the approximations needed to derive this low-energy effective theory are justified, at least in equilibrium.

+So far we discussed data for the system prepared by very slow cooling which can be described by the thermal equilibrium sine-Gordon theory.
+Systems prepared by a final cooling speed a factor of 10 faster (see Methods) show a different behaviour (\figref{fig:integrated_thermal}).
+This demonstrates that our method can differentiate between thermal and non-thermal states.

+It is interesting to point out that for strong phase locking ($\braket{\cos(\varphi)} \simeq 1$) a significant connected part remains in the fast cooled sample, indicating that in the non-thermal case the cosine in the Hamiltonian \eqref{eq:SG} is relevant even in this regime.

-In order to identify the mechanisms leading to a non-vanishing connected part, we turn to the full distribution function of the phase differences $\varphi (z_1) - \varphi (z'_1)$ where all $N$-point phase correlations contribute.
-To quantify the contribution of the $4^{\mathrm{th}}$-order to the non-Gaussianity of this distribution we calculate the kurtosis (see Appendix)
+To gain insight into the mechanisms leading to the difference between slow and fast cooling, we analyse the full distribution function of the phase differences $\Delta\varphi = \varphi(z)-\varphi(z')$ to which, in principle, all $N^{\mathrm{th}}$-order phase correlation functions contribute. \figref{fig:PhaseDist}A shows the full distributions for one particular pair of coordinates $(z, z')$ chosen symmetrically around the center of the trap.